 As another example, see the 10m DEM grid over the two candidate areas for Sullivan county.
 The Rutherford county high points illustrate points on the county line -- digital high point 1366.8' near Brown Cemetery.
 Or is that in the adjacent county, how accurate is the line on the topo map?
 The 10m DEM high point might actually be 1366.7' near Harrold Cemetery.
 From the 2004 LiDAR survey of Rutherford county, the high point is 1366' at Harrold Cemetery 35.71839,-86.23124.
 The 10m DEM data revealed a high point (35.21757 -89.7475) for Shelby county that was not on Andy's list -- and at 432'.
 Tom Owen reports this is a man-made (overpass), so we have not listed it as the high point.
 On the other hand, we did find some bad DEM (or topo?) data in the Dyersburg quad in Dyer county, TN.
 Topo map has a couple of 500 and 510 contours and one 515 spot elevation.
 The max elevation from the 10m DEM for the quad is only 476' (at the 515 spot elevation).
 See visual evidence.
 The DEM data from seamless server has the spot elevation at 492'.
 Looking at the satellite image, it's possible the high point has been bull-dozed down.

 Henry and Lake county had no quad-based 10m DEM data for the areas of interest, but USGS seamless server had 3m DEM data for both Henry and Lake county.
 (Example: Lake County, view the map, and see the new HP is the southwest cluster of red +'s.
 If you zoom in and switch to satellite view, you'll see they probably built a hill for the water tank!)
-This 3m data is based on LiDAR (see bullet list below), but LiDAR elevation data for TN is presently only available for a few areas: Anderson county, Rutherford county (2004), Hamilton County, Davidson County, City of Franklin, Smoky Mountain, along the Mississippi and the NC boundary (see map).
+This 3m data is based on LiDAR (see bullet list below), but LiDAR elevation data for TN is presently only available for a few areas: Anderson county, Rutherford county (2004), Hamilton County, Davidson County, City of Franklin, Smoky Mountain, along the Mississippi and the NC boundary (see map or enable the "Elevation Availability" layer in the national map viewer).
 TN GIS in 2011 developed a LiDAR business plan and technical specs for conducting TN LiDAR survey (12.5 cm veritcal RMSE at 1m spacing) at $10.4 million (2014-2018).
 From recent LiDAR data, strip mining has eliminated Burge Mountain as the Scott County digital high point, being replaced by Guinea Hill Knob.

 Thunderhead Mountain, Blount County high point, has a USGS benchmark disk that reports elevation of 5527' (no USGS datasheet?).
 The USGS DEM data lists the Thunderhead high point as 5533.7' at 35.56862,-83.70622.
 The recent NC LiDAR survey reports high point of 5524.75' at 35.56862,-83.70622 (bare earth).